Everyman (15th-century play)

-The Somonyng of Everyman (The Summoning of Everyman), usually referred to simply as Everyman, is a late 15th-century morality play.
-Like John Bunyan's 1678 Christian novel The Pilgrim's Progress, Everyman uses allegorical characters to examine the question of Christian salvation and what Man must do to attain it.
+The Somonyng of Everyman (The Summoning of Everyman), usually referred to simply as Everyman, is a late 15th-century morality play by an anonymous English author, printed circa 1530.
+It is possibly a translation of the Dutch play Elckerlijc (Everyman).

+Like John Bunyan's 1678 Christian novel The Pilgrim's Progress, Everyman uses allegorical characters to examine the question of Christian salvation and explain that Man must have a relationship with God to attain it.
+To develop that relationship, his strength, wisdom, senses, beauty and discretion is not helpful.
+The relationship with God is strengthened through his adherence to rules established by the Church – the partaking of the Eucharist, confession, penance, and participation in last rites, thus redeeming him and preparing him for eternal salvation.

 Summary

-The will is that the good and evil deeds of one's life will be tallied by God after death, as in a ledger book.
 The play is the allegorical accounting of the life of Everyman, who represents all mankind.
 In the course of the action, Everyman tries to convince other characters to accompany him in the hope of improving his life.
 All the characters are also mystical; the conflict between good and evil is shown by the interactions between the characters.
 Everyman is being singled out because it is difficult for him to find characters to accompany him on his pilgrimage.
-Everyman eventually realizes through this pilgrimage that he is essentially alone, despite all the personified characters that were supposed necessities and friends to him.
-Everyman learns that when you are brought to death and placed before God, all you are left with are your own good deeds.
+Everyman eventually realizes through this pilgrimage that he is essentially alone, despite all the personified characters that were supposed necessities and friends to him, which ultimately do not lead him closer to Christ.
+Everyman learns that when he is brought to death and placed before God, his Good Deeds (which in the play include following Church practices of Eucharist, confession, penance and last rites) draw him into salvation with Christ.